pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 This role describes someone who is comfortable writing code for the front-end or the back-end.
 Someone who can, for example, switch between JavaScript, C# and SQL effortlessly.

-In this era when companies are looking for ways to reduce costs, they will expect “specialist” developers to take on more “generalist” responsibilities.
+When companies are looking for ways to reduce costs, they will expect “specialist” developers to take on more “generalist” responsibilities.

 ## Conclusion

 For software teams to thrive, communication is a crucial ingredient.
-People involved in the production of software should not feel hindered to explain their thinking, but the presence of arcane language may lead to feelings of exclusion for others.
-Thus it is important to understand the problems and intent of team members to allow a high level of cooperation.
+People involved in the production of software should not feel hindered to explain their thinking, but the presence of arcane terms may lead to feelings of exclusion for others.
+Thus it is important to understand the problems and intent of team members to allow a high level of cooperation and confidence.